 "Shelter in Place" means to stay indoors because of dangerous conditions outside the buildings.
-Whether at the College, home, or elsewhere, there can be situations when it is best to stay where you are and remain indoors.
-You may be directed to stay where you are and/or shelter in place.
-This could be as simple as remaining inside while officials clear hazards from a nearby area.
-Unsafe conditions could include environmental issues, falling debris, utility emergencies or other unsafe factors.
+There can be situations when it is best to stay where you are and remain indoors.
+You may be directed to stay where you are and/or shelter in place, and this could be as simple as remaining inside.
+Unsafe conditions could include environmental issues, falling debris, utility emergencies or other unsafe conditions.
 When officials advise you to shelter in place act quickly and follow instructions.
-Although "Shelter in Place" orders are extremely rare, it is important to know what to do.

-- 1. MC will broadcast a "Shelter in Place" alert via e2Campus and/or the campus PA system. - 2.
+- 1. MC will broadcast a "Shelter in Place" alert via e2Campus. - 2.
 Everyone should get indoors and proceed to a classroom, office or other similarly protected area. - 3.
 If possible, select an interior room with few or no windows and take refuge there. - 4.
 Once inside, close and stay away from windows and doors. - 5.
 Turn off air conditioners and ventilation systems if instructed to do so by local or College authority. - 6.
 Stay alert for additional information and instructions. - 7.
-Make yourself comfortable and look after one other.
-Remain in protected areas until advised by College officials or a follow up e2Campus message that it is safe to come out.
+Remain in protected areas until advised by College officials or an e2Campus message that it is safe to exit.